hilbert-spaess/hilbert-spaess.github.io/_posts/2020-03-23-[stats]-Pearl's approach to causality.md

 For any sensible measure over causal models on a given structure, almost all of the resulting distributions are stable with respect to the structure: you have to 'fine-tune' the parameters to generate conditional independencies that are not explicable by the structure.
 This is justification for the *assumption of stability*: the distribution under consideration is stable with respect to its causal structure.
 If $P$ satisfies this assumption, any minimal causal structure $G$ satisfies $I(G) = I(P)$, so all are d-separation equivalent.
 In our running example, there is a unique such structure.

 Although in this case we've identified the causal structure uniquely, this doesn't always happen.
 The best we can hope for is identification up to d-separation equivalence, as the next few examples will illustrate.
+Every step of what's preceded feels obvious, but

 ## More examples

-I'll introduce a few more examples to illustrate
+I'll introduce a few more examples to illustrate the uses and limitations of the method outlined in the previous section.

-Yudkowsky's examples.

-Pearl's sneezing example.
+Yudkowsky uses a controversial example with the same uniquely identifiable three-variable causal structure as the coins-and-bell example above.
+He wants to investigate the causal relation between exercise and weight.
+He supposes that weight has a causal influence on exercise, but not vice-versa (you read that correctly), and that no other variable has an influence on both.
+We can't show this directly from the data, as this causal structure is d-separation equivalent to the same structure with the arrow reversed.
+However, we saw in the previous section that a 'V-shape' is identifiable from the data (assuming stability, minimality etc).
+So if we can find a third variable with an influence on exercise, and independent of weight, we are done.
+Yudkowsky uses "Internet usage" as a candidate third variable.
+By looking at the distribution over weight, internet and exercise, we can infer the causal relation between weight and exercise!

+An interesting point raised in the comment section of Yudkowsky's piece highlights the relevance of the assumption of stability.
+The commenter writes that it *clearly can't be the case* that you could infer the causal influence of weight and internet usage on exercise.
+For suppose you had observed the same numbers, but with the weight variable replaced with hair colour.
+Then the same analysis would lead you to the absurd conclusion that hair colour has an influence on weight.
+But this is precisely the situation that the assumption of stability precludes- it's vanishingly unlikely that you'd see nubers that vindicate the V-structure unless there really is an underlying causal mechanism.
+You simply *wouldn't get* these numbers with a hair-colour variable.

+Even if you

 ## Latent Causal Models